Available for poetry performances from 10 minutes to 40 minutes

 Poetry writing workshops offered (1 to 3 hours)

-Using Cinematic Techniques to improve your Poetry (semi darkened room with screen / plain wallrequired for projection)
+Using Cinematic Techniques to improve your Poetry (semi darkened room with screen / plain wall for projection useful.
+2.5/3 hours)

 We will study scenes from movies and discuss the techniques used by the film makers and see how we can use some of them to write our own poems.